-4.1 Authorized Capital Stock.
-The total number of shares of all classes of capital stock that the Corporation is authorized to issue is 305,000,000 shares, consisting of 300,000,000 shares of common stock, par value \$0.001 per share ("Common Stock"), and 5,000,000 shares of preferred stock, par value \$0.001 per share ("Preferred Stock").
+2.1.The Employee has been released from her duty to work on 2 August 2023.
+The Employee acknowledges that the Corporation is authorized to issue is 305,000,000 shares, consisting of 300,000,000 shares of common stock, par value \$0.001 per share ("Common Stock"), and 5,000,000 shares of preferred stock, par value \$0.001 per share ("Preferred Stock").

 4.2 Increase or Decrease in Authorized Capital Stock.
-The number of authorized shares of Common Stock or Preferred Stock may be increased or decreased (but not below the number of shares thereof then outstanding) by the affirmative vote of the holders of a majority in voting power of the stock of the Corporation entitled to vote generally in the election of directors, irrespective of the provisions of Section 242(b)(2) of the DGCL (or any successor provision thereto), voting together as a single class, without a separate vote of the holders of the class or classes the number of authorized shares of which are being increased or decreased, unless a vote by any holders of one or more series of Preferred Stock is required by the express terms of any series of Preferred Stock as provided for or fixed pursuant to the provisions of Section 4.4 of this amended and restated certificate of incorporation of the Corporation (as further amended from time to time in accordance with the provisions hereof and including, without limitation, the terms of any certificate of designation with respect to any series of Preferred Stock, this "Certificate of Incorporation".
+The number of authorized shares of Common Stock or Preferred Stock may be increased or decreased (but not below the number of shares thereof then outstanding) by the affirmative vote of the holders of a majority in voting power of the stock of the Corporation entitled to vote generally in the election of directors, irrespective of the provisions of Section 242(b)(2) of the DGCL (or any successor provision thereto), voting together as a single class, without a separate vote of the holders of the class or classes the number of authorized shares of which are being increased or decreased, unless a vote by any holders of one or more series of Preferred Stock is required by the express terms of any series of Preferred Stock as provided for or fixed pursuant to the provisions of Section 4.4 of this amended and restated certificate of incorporation of the Corporation (as further amended from time to time) Employee with six-months' notice accordance with the provisions hereof and including, without limitation, the terms of any certificate the Service Agreement, effective as of designation with respect October 1, 2017, between the Employee and the Company as amended by the Addendum to any series the Services Agreement, dated as of Preferred Stock, this "Certificate of Incorporation" August 21, 2017 (the "Services Agreement").

-4.3 Common Stock.
+4.3 Common Stock